ricardoboss/ricardoboss.github.io/content/2020-07-01-new-website.md

     In this post, I documented the road to my new website using Nuxt.js and GitHub Pages.
 ---

-## Preface

-I finally developed a new personal website.
-This article documents the development process.

 ## Planning

 It was at the beginning of the year 2020 when I decided to give my website a fresh new look and a few more features.